 The Supreme Court's recent decision to overturn the 1998 Children's Online Privacy Protection Act, a law banning Internet pornography sent to children, is a controversial one.
+I know it is a hard concept for many people to grasp, but as one lawyer once told me, courts exist to protect the minority from the tyranny of the majority – not to take the most popular stance on an issue.

 With that in mind, I agree with the justices, but as a parent I know that something has to be done about blindly sending explicit pornography to children.
 At first, it would appear that a law is justified.
 After all, in the real world you can't simply pass out pornography on a playground.
 Why should it be different in the electronic world?